NerDante/smartVim/README.md

 ## Overview
-The conifg use vim-plug as plugin manager.
+This conifg use vim-plug as plugin manager.
 The goal is build vim as IDE-like tool for development C/C++, Python and Go.
 You can add more language support with alternative plugin

 ![image](https://github.com/NerDante/smartVim/blob/master/screenshot/startPage.png)